DeepTrail/deepsecure/README.md

 We aim for effortless integration with popular AI agent frameworks, promoting "secure-by-default" development practices.

-*   **Supported Frameworks (e.g., LangChain, CrewAI, Microsoft Agent Squad, AWS Strands, Google ADK):** We are actively developing `deepsecure.init(agent_framework="<framework_name>")` helper functions.
+*   **Agentic Frameworks (e.g., LangChain, CrewAI, Microsoft Agent Squad, AWS Strands, Google ADK):** We are actively developing `deepsecure.init()` helper functions to make integration a one-line operation.
+Our vision is to make securing your agents as simple as:

-    *   These functions will simplify agent registration, secure credential issuance, and overall identity management within these frameworks, allowing you to focus on your agent's core logic.
+    ```python
+    import deepsecure
+    deepsecure.init(agent_framework="LangChain")
+    # Your agents are now instantly secure—it's that easy!
+    ```

 *   Check the `deepsecure/integrations` directory in our repository and join the conversation on [GitHub Discussions](https://github.com/DeepTrail/deepsecure/discussions) for the latest status, to request support for new frameworks, or to share your own integration experiences.

 _This is an active area of development, and contributions or feedback are highly welcome!_